-In this blog, Matthew Creswick, Group Marketing Director at Huble Digital, explains how internal and external links can help a business to improve its website's structure, build authority and help visitors find what they are looking for.
+In this blog, we explain how internal and external links can help a business improve its website's structure, build authority and help visitors find what they are looking for.

 In order to have a strong search engine optimisation (SEO) strategy for your website, you need to use external and internal links.